Antique Buddha in Earth Witnessing Posture, Burma (3160)

 Description

-This extraordinary Shakyamuni Buddha sits in in Earth Witnessing position (Bhumisparsha), one of the four major events in his life – his Birth, Enlightenment, First Sermon and Death – which are most often portrayed in Southeast Asian Theravada Buddhism.
-His right hand symbolically reaches to touch the earth at the moment of his enlightenment.
-With copper color lacquer and a final gilt lacquer finish, it displays characteristics of both Cambodian and Lao Buddha conservative and traditional images: golden skin, smiling thick lips indicating the Buddha knows all things, and a narrow fillet band at the hairline.
-The flame-like finial rising from the topknot (usnisha) symbolizing the flames of Buddhism is typical of Cambodian Buddhist sculptures as are the unusually extended curved earlobes with spirals inside that flare out extending to his shoulders.
+This 19th-century Burmese Shan (Tai Yai) Shakyamuni Buddha sits in Earth Witnessing position one of the most often portrayed postures in Southeast Asian Theravada Buddhism His right hand symbolically reaches to touch the earth at the moment of his enlightenment.
+He has a gentle, meditative expression, with downward-cast eyes, and slightly flared earlobes.
+It displays characteristics of Shan traditional images: golden skin, smiling thick lips indicating the Buddha knows all things, and a narrow fillet band at the hairline.
+The flame-like finial rising from the topknot (ushnisha) symbolizing the flames of Buddhism is typical of Theravada Buddhist sculptures as are the unusually extended curved earlobes with spirals inside that flare out extending to his shoulders.
 He sits on a high multi-tiered throne covered with an elaborately carved ceremonial cloth as a sign of respect.
-Decoration bases with textile patterns reflects local craftsmanship incorporating temple art traditions.

 The carving shows many of the Buddha’s 32 “auspicious marks” (Lakshanas) including golden skin; a well-formed nose; elongated body, face, arms, ears and hands with fingers of equal length.
 His simple monk’s robes are elegantly embellished with green enamel on his sash, sleeve, border and his hairline to enliven what is mostly a red and gilt piece.
 The masterful face with eyes half closed emphasize his calm and quiet concentration.